Origen-SDK/rfcs/text/0000-origen-vector-format.md

-A couple of use cases have emerged recently where it has been necessary to save the output of an Origen pattern generation operation into a some file-based format and then to re-play it again later:
+A couple of use cases have emerged recently where it has been necessary to save the output of an Origen pattern generation operation into a some file-based format and then re-play it again later:

 * The simulation capture and replay feature being added to OrigenSim requires an offline way of storing pin data sequences.
 See [this PR](https://github.com/Origen-SDK/origen_sim/pull/6) for details.
 * An application that relies on Windows-based 3rd party tools to generate patterns, wanted to transfer the generated patterns to a Linux environment for simulation.
+The pattern could not be fully generated in the Linux environment due to missing the Windows dependencies, so it needs to be generated in Windows and the 're-played' on Linux.

 # Detailed design